Thermocouple Types For Measuring Different Temperature Ranges

-The thermocouple is a thermometer used for high temperature ranges.
+The thermocouple is a thermometer used for high-temperature ranges.
 It is called a thermocouple because it works by coupling two different materials with different thermoelectric properties.
 Thermocouples can be used to measure temperatures and with a transmitter in between, the thermocouple can be used with a PLC.
-It it not rare to see temperature control loops in ladder logic for example.
+It is not rare to see temperature control loops in ladder logic for example.

 What Does The Thermocouple Types Look Like?

-If you havn’t seen a thermocouple before, here are some examples of how thermocouples can look like:
+If you haven’t seen a thermocouple before, here are some examples of how thermocouples can look like:

 Thermocouple applications – Where do I use a thermocouple?